-The following company policies support us in ensuring that modern slavery is not taking place in our supply chains or business:
+The following company policies support us in ensuring that modern slavery is not taking place in our business or in our supply chains or business:

 These policies are available to all employees via our intranet site.
-The policies are managed by relevant department heads, and our risk management framework and reporting processes support the escalation of policy issues and management where identified in our business.
+The policies are managed by relevant department heads and our risk management framework.
+Our reporting processes support the escalation of policy issues and management where identified in our business.